ZheweiINK/ZheweiINK/README.md

 Welcome to my GitHub profile!

 I am a dedicated and passionate 💻 **Computer Science** student with a strong background in Software Development, Database Systems, Machine Learning, and Natural Language Processing.
-I am currently pursuing a Master's degree in Computer Science at 🏛 **Carnegie Mellon University**.
+I am currently pursuing a Master's degree at 🏛 **Carnegie Mellon University**, focusing on Computer Systems and Machine Learning Systems.

 ---
 <!--